jnozzi/cocoadev.com/markdown/NSMutableDataProblems.md

 Hi guys, and thanks in advance for all assistance you may offer...
-Im a NOOB and im having a slight problem ( read VAST ) with General/NSMutableData....
-I have a file read into an General/NSMutableData Object, looking at the object in General/NSLog it reveals it as a stream of HEX DATA..
+Im a NOOB and im having a slight problem ( read VAST ) with NSMutableData....
+I have a file read into an NSMutableData Object, looking at the object in NSLog it reveals it as a stream of HEX DATA..
 That is OK for me as i want to replace HEX DATA with HEX DATA.
 The problem is that I cant use replaceWithBytes with HEX DATA.
 Say i want to replace the HEX VALUE 6100 with 7100 it will not work ..6100 is 2bytes of data ( 61--00) while it seas 7100 as 4 bytes.. ( 7--1--0--0) so this overwrites not only the bytes i aim to overwrite but also the following next two bytes....
-What am i doing wrong ? how can i do this ?.. i thought of converting the General/NSData to an General/NSString but this did not seem to work either.
+What am i doing wrong ? how can i do this ?.. i thought of converting the NSData to an NSString but this did not seem to work either.
 HELP !!
 ----
-I'm not really sure what you're asking here - is your problem that you don't know how to change the contents of the block of memory managed by an instance of General/NSMutableData, or are you confused about the different ways that a block of memory can potentially be displayed (ie: that it is possible to treat a block of memory as a string, as hex values, as ints, as floats, as whatever, depending on your purposes)?
+I'm not really sure what you're asking here - is your problem that you don't know how to change the contents of the block of memory managed by an instance of NSMutableData, or are you confused about the different ways that a block of memory can potentially be displayed (ie: that it is possible to treat a block of memory as a string, as hex values, as ints, as floats, as whatever, depending on your purposes)?
 Some of your source code might be nice, but here's what I'd do:

 // Assume:
 // newData exists, and is a scalar C type (eg. an int, not a pointer to a buffer)
 //     in your case, it looks like you're trying to set 32-bit integer values, so an int or a long
 //     is probably what you're after.
 // newDataIndex exists, and is an unsigned int
-// myMutableData exists, and is an instance of General/NSMutableData
+// myMutableData exists, and is an instance of NSMutableData

-[myMutableData replaceBytesInRange:General/NSMakeRange(newDataIndex,sizeof(newData)) withBytes:&newData];
+[myMutableData replaceBytesInRange:NSMakeRange(newDataIndex,sizeof(newData)) withBytes:&newData];

 ----

 There is no such thing as "hex data".
 Hex is a way to *represent* data.
 I think your problem is not knowing how to convert to and from a hexidecimal representation.
-The     strtol() function can convert from hex, and     sprintf() or     General/[NSString stringWithFormat:] can convert to hex.
+The     strtol() function can convert from hex, and     sprintf() or     [NSString stringWithFormat:] can convert to hex.

 ----